Xemin0/HPC_Proj/README.md

 - **Implement 1D FFT for arbitrary input sizes**

 ### 2D FFT
-- ??
-Design Kernels for 2D FFT (Nested Calls?)
-- ??
-Directly Optimize 2D FFT after `bitReverse` step
-- Launch 1D FFT for batch input twice
+- 2D FFT for a single matrix: call 1D FFT for batch twice
+- 2D FFT for batch input of matrices:
+    - (Dynamic Parallelism) Nested Kernel Calls
+    - From scratch
 - Correctness and Performance

 ### Misc